History of Ole Miss Rebels football: Matt Luke era (2017–2019)

-Lane Kiffin era (2020–present)
+Lane Kiffin era (2020–2025)

 On December 7, 2019, Florida Atlantic head coach Lane Kiffin was named as the next head coach at Ole Miss.
 Kiffin agreed to a four-year contract worth $16.2 million when he was hired.
 The 44-year old Kiffin arrived in Oxford with a wealth of coaching experience; prior to serving as the Owls head coach he served as Alabama's offensive coordinator for three years under Nick Saban, winning one national championship along with three SEC championships while helping coach Heisman Trophy winner Derrick Henry.
 Prior to that, he served as head coach at USC, Tennessee and the NFL's Oakland Raiders.

 In his first season as Ole Miss head coach, Kiffin compiled a 5–5 record in an all-SEC Conference schedule, including a 26–20 win over Indiana in the 2021 Outback Bowl in Tampa, Florida.
 On January 2, 2021; Ole Miss signed Kiffin to a contract extension and raise.
 In 2021, Kiffin piloted the Rebels to a 10–2 regular-season record, the best regular-season record in school history, going 6–2 in conference and finishing 11th in both major polls.
 A 21–7 loss to Baylor in the 2022 Sugar Bowl in New Orleans, Louisiana, left the Rebels with a final record of 10–3, only the eighth time in school history that the football team has recorded 10 wins in a season.
 On December 4, 2021, Ole Miss again extended Kiffin's contract and raised his pay.
 In 2022, the Rebels compiled an 8–3 record and were ranked #20 in the AP poll in week 12.
 Running back Quinshon Judkins won C-Spire freshmen OTY.
 On November 29, 2022, amidst rumors that Auburn was interested in hiring Kiffin to be their new head coach, the Rebels extended Kiffin's contract and increased his pay for the third time since hiring him.
 Ironically, Auburn ended up hiring former Rebels head coach Hugh Freeze for their head coaching position.

 In 2023, the Rebels went 11–2, finishing 2nd in the SEC-West.
 Their two losses (Week 4 and Week 10, respectively) occurred on September 23, 2023, a 24–10 loss on the road to the then-13th ranked Alabama Crimson Tide, and on November 11, 2023, on the road against the then-2nd ranked and undefeated Georgia Bulldogs, who defeated Ole Miss by a score of 52–17.
 On December 19, 2023, it was announced that Ole Miss had yet again signed Kiffin to a contract extension, this time with terms not disclosed.

+Pete Golding era (2025–Present)

+Pete Golding was the head coach for the first round, quarterfinal, and semifinal playoff games.
+Most of the coaching staff followed Lane Kiffin to a new school.
+Golding won the first two games against Tulane and Georgia and played Miami in the semifinal playoff game.